rolecks13/rolecks/README.md

 <br />

 Hey there, I'm Rolecks.
-I am a 13 year old self taught developer learning different languages and concepts.
+I am a self taught developer learning different languages and concepts.
 I mainly focus on web projects, and python projects.
 I also enjoy tinkering with electronics.

 <p align="center">
 	<a href="https://skillicons.dev">